Edward Teller: Early life and work

-In 1929, Teller transferred to the University of Leipzig, where in 1930, he received his PhD in physics under Heisenberg.
+In 1929, Teller transferred to Leipzig University, where in 1930, he received his PhD in physics under Heisenberg.
 Teller's dissertation dealt with one of the first accurate quantum mechanical treatments of the hydrogen molecular ion.
 That year, he befriended Russian physicists George Gamow and Lev Landau.
 Teller's lifelong friendship with a Czech physicist, George Placzek, was also very important for his scientific and philosophical development.
 It was Placzek who arranged a summer stay in Rome with Enrico Fermi in 1932, thus orienting Teller's scientific career in nuclear physics.
 Also in 1930, Teller moved to the University of Göttingen, then one of the world's great centers of physics due to the presence of Max Born and James Franck, but after Adolf Hitler became Chancellor of Germany in January 1933, Germany became unsafe for Jewish people, and he left through the aid of the International Rescue Committee.
 He went briefly to England, and moved for a year to Copenhagen, where he worked under Niels Bohr.
 In February 1934, he married his long-time girlfriend Augusta Maria "Mici" (pronounced "Mitzi") Harkanyi, who was the sister of a friend.
 Since Mici was a Calvinist Christian, Edward and she were married in a Calvinist church.
 He returned to England in September 1934.

 Mici had been a student in Pittsburgh and wanted to return to the United States.
 Her chance came in 1935, when, thanks to George Gamow, Teller was invited to the United States to become a professor of physics at George Washington University, where he worked with Gamow until 1941.
 At George Washington University in 1937, Teller predicted the Jahn–Teller effect, which distorts molecules in certain situations; this affects the chemical reactions of metals, and in particular the coloration of certain metallic dyes.
 Teller and Hermann Arthur Jahn analyzed it as a piece of purely mathematical physics.
 In collaboration with Stephen Brunauer and Paul Hugh Emmett, Teller also made an important contribution to surface physics and chemistry: the so-called Brunauer–Emmett–Teller (BET) isotherm.
 Teller and Mici became naturalized citizens of the United States on March 6, 1941.

 At GWU, Teller organized annually with Gamow the Washington Conferences on Theoretical Physics (1935–1947) that gathered top-level physicists.

 When World War II began, Teller wanted to contribute to the war effort.
 On the advice of the well-known Caltech aerodynamicist and fellow Hungarian émigré Theodore von Kármán, Teller collaborated with his friend Hans Bethe in developing a theory of shock-wave propagation.
 In later years, their explanation of the behavior of the gas behind such a wave proved valuable to scientists who were studying missile re-entry.